Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: Existence Result for Fixed Entry Time: Proof of Theorem

 where $\xi$ is a $\G_T$-measurable random variable, and $G$ is a $\mathscr{P}(\mathbb G)$-measurable function mapping $[0,T]\times \Omega\times \R$ to $\R$.

 \begin{remark} Note that on $\{t > \tau\}$ we have which is constant.
 In fact it is equal to $M_0 = 0$ because $M$ is a $(\P, \mathbb{G})$ martingale.
-Additionally, since the driver $G$ does not depend on $U$, we can require that any solution of BSDE above satisfies \end{remark}
+Additionally, since the driver $G$ does not depend on $U$, we can require that any solution to \eqref{BSDE ProEnl0} satisfies \end{remark}

 We first tackle the existence and uniqueness of solutions to BSDE (\ref{BSDE ProEnl0}).
-Let $\xi^0, \xi^1, G^0, G^1$ be the corresponding components from the respective decomposition of $\xi$ and $G$ in Assumption Remark \ref{Remark:AssumptionC}.
-By assumption \ref{Assumption:BT1}, we can rewrite the BSDE \eqref{BSDE ProEnl0} as
+Let $\xi^0, \xi^1, G^0, G^1$ be the corresponding components from the respective decomposition of $\xi$ and $G$ in Remark \ref{Remark:AssumptionC}.
+By Assumption \ref{Assumption:BT1}, we can rewrite the BSDE \eqref{BSDE ProEnl0} as